ericslevenson/ericslevenson.github.io/_pages/cv.md

 Invited Seminars
 -
+AGU Biogeosciences Early Career Seminar, "Glacial History Modifies Permafrost Controls on the Distribution of Lakes and Ponds"
 USGS Water Mission Area, "Mapping Alaska's Lakes and Ponds and Their Permafrost Interactions" Alaska Geospatial Council "Hydrography Working Group, The Alaska Lake and Pond Occurrence Dataset, and novel SWOT applications for the future of Alaska Hydrology"